 How to write a follow up email step by step:

 - Greet a recruiter by name.
+Learn more about the best email greetings to use.

 - If you haven’t sent a thank you note previously, thank a recruiter for their time interviewing you.